-Traditionally, medical alert systems work off a home base console that is tied to a land line – many still do but there are some new mobile medical alert products that are emerging onto the market.
+Traditionally, medical alert systems used to contact emergency personnel are wearable help buttons that work off a home base console that is tied to a land line – many still do but there are some new mobile medical alert products that are emerging onto the market.

 Does Verizon Have A Medical Alert System For Seniors?

-A few years ago, Verizon offered a medical alert system called SureResponse but it was discontinued December 31, 2014 due to several issues that they were not able to correct in the product.
+A few years ago, Verizon’s cellular network offered a mobile personal emergency response system called Verizon SureResponse but it was discontinued in 2016 due to several issues that they were not able to correct in the product.

 The main problems were…